 - 100 US patents (50 patents held by Japanese entities 50 patents held by US entities

-Distinction by the nationality of the patent holder was for the purpose of identifying any trends which might be related to the translation process.
+Distinction by the location of the patent holder was for the purpose of identifying any trends which might be related to the translation process.

 2.2 Formation of a Picture of Prescribed Guidelines

 A fairly large number of books on drafting patent documents, with heavy emphasis on patent claim drafting, was available for US practice.
 Some of these sources are listed in the bibliography.
-On the Japanese patent practice side, very little in the way of books written for patent professionals was available.
+On the Japanese patent practice side, there were considerably fewer books written for patent professionals.
 This lack of written material was confirmed in interviews with patent agents, who tended to comment that on-the-job training is the way most benrishi cut their teeth in the patent drafting field.

 Among the Japanese-language books which could be of use to the Japanese-to-English translator in getting at least a minimal background in Japanese patents, with perhaps some hints as to how and why Japanese patents are drafted, are the following two sources.

 Agata, Akira.
 1989.
 Kaitei tokkyo meisaisho no kaisetsu (改訂特許明細書の解説).
 Tokyo: Kodansha

 Takeda, Kazuhiko, 1989.
 Tokkyo no chishiki: sono riron to jissai (特許の知識：その理論と実際).
 3rd ed.
 Tokyo: Diamond.